rmawngh/Old-Photo-3D/README.md

 # Monocular Depth Estimation of Old Photos via Collaboration of Monocular and Stereo Networks

-Official implementation of "Monocular Depth Estimation of Old Photos via Collaboration of Monocular and Stereo Networks"
+This is the implementation of the paper "Monocular Depth Estimation of Old Photos via Collaboration of Monocular and Stereo Networks", IEEE Access, JU HO KIM, KWANG-LIM KO, LE THANH HA, AND SEUNG-WON JUNG

 # Folder Description